nodecg/react-hooks/README.md

 -   Reads specified replicant value once, without subscribing to it.
 -   Uses `readReplicant` internally.
 -   Returns single value that will be updated once when it reads the value
+-   Does NOT subscribe to replicant value changes

 ```tsx
 import {useReplicantOnce} from 'use-nodecg';